Rachel Elkind-Tourre

-Elkind grew up in San Francisco.
-She moved to New York City hoping to be a jazz singer.
+Career

 Elkind worked closely with Carlos from 1967 to 1980, when she moved to France with her husband, Yves Tourre.
 Carlos considers Elkind's contribution to her work underappreciated, calling her "a 'silent' partner" and her work "critical to my success".
 Elkind's singing voice was processed via a vocoder on several Carlos recordings.
 She is also credited as co-composer for The Shining film score.
 She also produced the album One Voice Many by the rock band Michaelangelo in 1971 for Columbia Records.